s-victor/TinyPedal/docs/customization.md

 The SVG vector map file contains two coordinate paths:
 * First is global x,y position path, used for drawing track map.
-* Second is corresponding track distance & elevation path, used for drawing elevation plot.
+* Second is corresponding track distance and elevation path, used for drawing elevation plot.

 Each sector position index is also stored in SVG file for finding sector coordinates.